discosat/disco_dep/README.md

 Run rust as part of the meson build system
-This repo is an example of two way referencing.
+This repo is an example of ways to interact with csp, csh and slash using the meson build sysstem.
-It references `csp` using bindgen and is referenced by `csh` using static linking
+`csp` is accessed using bindgen and `csh` uses a combination of static linking and slash interfaces.

 # Compilation
 Rust is compiled using a CustomTarget.
 Meson does provide their own way of doing it.
 However that circumvents Cargo.toml and requires for all source files to be added manually.